Road To AZ-204 - Developing Event Based Solutions

 • WebHooks

-• Domain, groups Event Grid topics related to the same application in order to better management;
+• Domain, groups Event Grid topics related to the same application in order to better management.

 • Topic, the endpoint where events are sent

-• System Topics, built-in topics provided by Azure Services;
+• System Topics, built-in topics provided by Azure Services.

-• Custom Topics, applications and third-party topics;
+• Custom Topics, applications, and third-party topics.

-• Partner Events, provides a way for third parties SAAS to publish events;
+• Partner Events provides a way for third parties SAAS to publish events.

-• Publishers, the service that published the event;
+• Publishers, the service that published the event.

-• Event Sources, where the event took place;
+• Event Sources, where the event took place.

 • Event Subscriptions Expiration

-• Event Handlers, the app or service receiving the events;
+• Event Handlers, the app or service receiving the events.

-• Event Delivery, batch or single events;
+• Event Delivery, batch or single events.

 What is Azure Event Hub?

-Azure Event Hub is an event ingestor, being able to consume millions of events from anywhere and it is also able to process those events, in real-time or micro-batching, with the help of the auto-inflate feature, which scales automatically the number of throughput to attend your dynamic needs.
+Azure Event Hub is an event ingestion, being able to consume millions of events from anywhere and it is also able to process those events, in real-time or micro-batching, with the help of the auto-inflate feature, which scales automatically the number throughput to attend your dynamic needs.
 It provides an easy way to connect with your Apache Kafka applications and clients.

-• Event Hub, where your events are going to be delivered;
+• Event Hub, where your events are going to be delivered.

-• Event Hub Cluster, dedicated Event Hub with a 99,99% SLA;
+• Event Hub Cluster, dedicated Event Hub with a 99,99% SLA.

-• Events Hubs for Apache Kafka, Event Hub endpoint compatible with Apache Kafka;
+• Events Hubs for Apache Kafka, Event Hub endpoint compatible with Apache Kafka.

-• Event Publishers, applications or services that publish events to an Event Hub;
+• Event Publishers, applications, or services that publish events to an Event Hub.

-• Publisher Policy, a unique id used to identify publishers;
+• Publisher Policy, a unique ID used to identify publishers.

-• Partitions ordered sequence of events in an Event Hub;
+• Partitions ordered sequence of events in an Event Hub.

-• Event Consumer, applications or services reading events from an Event Hub;
+• Event Consumer, applications or services reading events from an Event Hub.

-• Stream Offset, holds the position of an event inside a partition;
+• Stream Offset, holds the position of an event inside a partition.

 Azure Hub X Azure Grid